testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** Instruct the network interceptor to block and warn on any outgoing HTTP request that is not intercepted.
 When a call was not explictly defined for interception - the interceptor will throw an exception and make the tests fail.
 This is a safety net for outgoing calls that were overlooked and tying to hit a real external server - This will violate the component isolation, trigger flakines, and degregade performance.
-Remember to exclude calls to the local API under test,  that always should be hit - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked
+Remember to exclude calls to the local API under test (i.e. The tests are making calls to the local API and should hit the real server).
+When the test and remove this restriction once the test suite is done - Other test suites might hold

 , protect our borders.
 The nock.enableNetConnect() command, remember to include localhost + port, remember to clean-up